eclipse-sumo/sumo/docs/web/docs/Simulation/NEMA.md

 - **Ring X does not add to cycle length**: EXPLANATION FORTHCOMING

 To simulate misconfigured controllers, both errors may be ignored by setting `<param key="ignore-errors" value="true"/>`.

+# Publication

+The implemenation and validation of the controller was described in [Schrader, M.; Wang, Q.; Bittle, J. Extension and Validation of NEMA-Style Dual-Ring Controller in SUMO.
+SUMO Conf Proc 2022, 3, 1-13.](https://www.tib-op.org/ojs/index.php/scp/article/view/115)